 Paul again emphasizes the principle of staying in the situation where one became a Christian.
 The “same calling” is the station where one became a Christian.
 The believer is to identify his or her God-assigned station in life and live in it.

-God calls each believer to bloom where He plants us in a particular and special place.
+God calls each believer to bloom, where He plants us in a particular and special place.

 God assigns each person a place in life.
 Conversion to Christ need not mean a change in our social setting.
 Our circumstance is no accident because God sovereignly places us in our situation.
-God is able to meet us where we are.
+God can meet us where we are.
 No matter what the unbeliever decides to do, the believer is to keep to his calling.
 This may include the adverse circumstance of staying married to a non-Christian.
 The idea is to be a Christian where you are.
 That is the best place to share our faith.
 God can transcend our social setting.

-Discontent with one’s situation is lack of trust in God’s divine design for us.
+Discontent with one’s situation is a lack of trust in God’s divine design for us.
 Some want to change their marital status because they are miserable in their marriage.
 The principle of this passage is that a believer should willingly accept his God-appointed station in life and live that life before the Lord.